 |Research Data Services

-Effectively managing your research data can increase the pace of the research process, contribute to the soundness of your results, and help meet funding requirements and make research easy to share.
+Effectively managing your research data can increase the pace of the research process, contribute to the soundness of your results, help meet funder requirements, and make research easy to share.

 This online citation manager helps you organize references and automatically generates bibliographies in hundreds of citation styles.